 Acknowledgement

-This report is prepared financial support from InterAmerican Development Bank and World Vision Australia.
-The project is a part of the programme “Financing efficient cookstoves for rural Andean communities” funded by the Multilateral Investment Fund (MIF) - a member of the Inter-American Development Bank (IDB) Group and World Vision Australia – that aims to promote the use of clean cookstoves in Peruvian Andean communities for better health and a better environment.
+This report is prepared with financial support from the Inter-American Development Bank and World Vision Australia.
+The project is a part of the programme “Financing efficient cookstoves for rural Andean communities” funded by the Multilateral Investment Fund (MIF) – a member of the Inter-American Development Bank (IDB) Group and World Vision Australia (WVA) – that aims to promote the use of clean cookstoves in Peruvian Andean communities for better health and a better environment.

 We would like to thank Dean Thomson, World Vision Australia for his valuable guidance for preparing the fNRB report.
-We extend our thanks to Microsol for their feedback at various levels.
+We extend our thanks to Microsol for their feedback at various stages.
 We are also grateful to all the project participants and interested stakeholders who have provided their feedback on this assessment.

 About Gold Standard

-s a standard and certification body that works to ensure every dollar of climate and development funding goes as far as it can.
-To do this, Gold Standard designs the strongest processes t maxmise the impact of efforts to clean energy and water, responsibly manage land and forests, and transform the lives of the world’s poor.
-Gold Standard then verif those outcomes, inspiring greater confidence that drives investment to accomplish even more.
+Gold Standard is a standard and certification body that works to ensure every dollar of climate and development funding goes as far as it can.
+To do this, Gold Standard designs the strongest processes that maximise the impacts of efforts to deliver clean energy and water, responsibly manage land and forests, and transform the lives of the world’s poor.
+Gold Standard then verifies those outcomes, inspiring greater confidence that drives investment to accomplish even more.

 Established in 2003 by WWF and other international NGOs as a best practice benchmark for energy projects developed under the UN’s Clean Development Mechanism (CDM), Gold Standard was set up to ensure that projects delivered genuine emission reductions and long-term sustainable development.

-80+ NGOs more than 1,100+ projects in 70 countries undergoing certification.
+With endorsements from 80+ NGOs, Gold Standard has more than 1,100+ projects in 70 countries undergoing certification.
 The Gold Standard has become the global benchmark for the highest integrity and greatest impact in climate and development initiatives.

 Introduction

-The project “Financing efficient cookstoves for rural Andean communities” aims promoting the development of Imrpoved Cookstove activities (ICS) by reducing the current complexity of carbon finance based project development.
-The fraction of non-renewable biomass (fNRB) value is a critical parameter for GHGs emission reductions calculation and its assessment is of significant importance.
-For this purpose, the project developer determines project-specific fNRB value or can apply the default fNRB value if it has already been approved by the CDM Executive Board (CDM EB) and accepted by the designated national authority (DNA).
+The project “Financing efficient cookstoves for rural Andean communities” aims to promote the development of Improved Cookstove activities (ICS) by reducing the current complexity of carbon finance based project development.
+The Fraction of Non-Renewable Biomass (fNRB) value is a critical parameter for GHG emissions reductions calculation and its assessment is of critical importance.
+For this purpose, the project developer can determine the project-specific fNRB value or apply the default fNRB value if it has already been approved by the CDM Executive Board (CDM EB) and accepted by the designated national authority (DNA).